pfigue/notes/python/python_ecosystem.md

 Annotations are for Python 3.
 For Python 2, better to use the docs.

+There is also [mypy](http://www.mypy-lang.org/) to automatically check for types in the code.
+  * It can profit from annotations
+  * But doesn't depend on annotations.

+You can use the **typing** module in Python3 if you are going to expect functions or iterators as parameters (`typing.Callable`, `typing.Iterator`, etc.)

 To know more:

   * [StackOverflow Question - Function parameter types in Python](http://stackoverflow.com/a/21384492)